-The Horizon initiative will consider questions like:
+The Horizon initiative considered questions like:

 - What strategies should we consider to better prepare our neighborhoods, business centers and other built infrastructure for increasingly frequent disasters?

 - How should the Bay Area respond to sudden booms and busts of economic output, population and employment?